paxdotdev/pax/lab-journal-ss.md

 this:

 1. calculate updates to ExpandedNode graph
-2. re-calculate occlusion indicies for all nodes, and append OcclusionUpdate messages to the message queue for native elements.
+2. re-calculate occlusion indices for all nodes, and append OcclusionUpdate messages to the message queue for native elements.
 3. draw non-native elements to canvas.
 4. send messages back to chassi for processing of native elements